MrSmith33/vox/spec/index.md

 They are built-in CTFE-only types.

-User types that contain meta types are consiedered CTFE-only too.
+User types that contain meta types are concidered CTFE-only too.

 ```D
 $alias     // built-in meta type